will-clarke/wclarke.net/src/posts/2014-10-22--twitter-apps-authentication--without-another-mobile-number.md

 ---
 date: 2014-10-22
-published: true
-tags:
-- Ruby
-- Twitter
-- API
-- OAuth
+tags: - ruby - twitter - api - oauth
 title: Twitter Apps Authentication - without another mobile number
+description: For all the 733T hackers out there who want to make a twitter bot, I've got you covered <3
 ---

 I recently created a new twitter account ([Damn Nature, You Scary](http://twitter.com/damnnaturescary)).
 I had trouble **registering** a new app as, apparently, each app needs a (unique) mobile number.